‘Avengers: Endgame’ Presale Tickets Could Be Available Monday Morning

 A fellow Redditor backed up this claim by citing a relationship they have with a different theater.
 The theater is a client of the user who works in marketing and was told by the theater that they should check the website for tickets Monday morning.

 While this is all just hearsay from a couple of Reddit users, a new tweet from Tom Holland has fans scratching their heads.
-The Spider-Man: Homecoming actor sent out a cryptic tweet on Thursday that merely said “Monday morning…”.
-Some fans were speculating this meant a new trailer for Holland’s newest film Spider-Man: Far From Home would be dropping until a popular American theater retweeted the post.
+The Spider-Man: Homecoming actor sent out a cryptic tweet on Thursday that merely said “Monday morning…” Some fans were speculating this meant a new trailer for Holland’s newest film, Spider-Man: Far From Home, would be dropping until a popular American theater retweeted the post.

 The Alamo Drafthouse NYC retweeted Holland’s odd message suggesting Monday morning would be the big day for presale tickets.
-The popular Brooklyn theater is a part of the vastly popular Alamo chain that has done tons of special features for Marvel Cinematic Universe fans.
+The Brooklyn theater is a part of the vastly popular Alamo chain that has done tons of special features for Marvel Cinematic Universe fans.

-Either way, something big is coming Monday morning but fans of the MCU will just have to wait and see what it will be.
+Either way, something big is coming Monday morning, but fans of the MCU will just have to wait and see what it will be.

 Avengers: Endgame debuts on April 26.